SidharthArya/SidharthArya/AWESOME-STARS.md

 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [AleoHQ/snarkOS](https://github.com/AleoHQ/snarkOS) - A Decentralized Operating System for ZK Applications
-- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source alternative to TeamViewer.
+- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 - [copy/v86](https://github.com/copy/v86) - x86 virtualization in your browser, recompiling x86 to wasm on the fly
 - [iced-rs/iced](https://github.com/iced-rs/iced) - A cross-platform GUI library for Rust, inspired by Elm